Ashutosh0x/tunix-gemma-reasoning/submissions/kaggle_writeup.md

 ## Ablation

-Removing the trace-structure reward reduced average trace score from 0.86 to 0.61, confirming that explicit structural incentives are critical for consistent reasoning behavior.
+Removing the trace-structure reward reduced average trace score from 0.86 to 0.61.
+This confirms that correctness-only rewards are insufficient for stable reasoning behavior without explicit structural incentives.

 ---